pysat/pysat/docs/dependency.rst

 The ``setup.py`` file should include pysat as a dependency, as well as any other packages required by the instruments.

-A more complicated structure could include analysis routines, like the External hyperlinks, like the `pysatModels <https://github.com/pysat/pysatModels>`_ package.
+A more complicated structure could include analysis routines, like the `pysatModels <https://github.com/pysat/pysatModels>`_ package.
 The structure then could look like:

 .. code::